Related Reading

 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z A-Z Listings

-Methamphetamine (also known as meth or crystal meth) is a man-made illegal drug.
+Methamphetamine (also known as meth or crystal meth) is a manmade illegal drug.
 It affects how the brain works.
 Over time, it can change the way you think and act.
 Some of these changes can cause you great distress.
 And they can disrupt your life.
-But methamphetamine addiction can be treated.
+But a methamphetamine substance use disorder can be treated.
 If you or a loved one has a substance use disorder, tell someone you trust.
 That is the first step in getting help.

 What does methamphetamine do?